franloradr/AII-NewsRecommendationSystem/README.md

 # Files
  - doc --> Paper on pdf format and
  - pla --> Plannification of the project
- - pre --> power point presentation
+ - pre --> Power point presentation
  - src --> The source code

 # Captures